-We plan to initiate an open label exposure trial, or ORCA-OL, in the second quarter of 2024 and expect to enroll subjects who previously received cytisinicline as part of the ORCA-program studies.
-ORCA-OL will recruit from the more than 1,700 subjects who have participated in these prior trials, including more than 1,100 who have already received cytisinicline treatment for up to either 6 or 12 weeks.
-Participants, whether they were previously using nicotine through smoking or vaping, will be encouraged to enroll in the study if they are currently using either, or both, forms of smoking and/or vaping nicotine.
+ORCA-OL is designed to evaluate the long-term exposure of 3 mg cytisinicline treatment dosed three times daily in U.S. adults who want to quit smoking or vaping.
+We are actively enrolling from the more than 1,700 subjects who have previously participated in the ORCA-program studies.
+Participants are being contacted to enroll in the ORCA-OL study if they are currently using either, or both, combustible cigarettes or nicotine containing e-cigarettes (vaping).
 Subjects will receive cytisinicline treatment and be monitored for safety events for up to one year.
 The primary endpoint is frequency of serious adverse events, or SAEs.
 Other safety and efficacy outcomes will be assessed.
-The study is designed to enroll up to 650 subjects and is anticipated to start in the second quarter of 2024.
+The necessary data from the ORCA-OL study is anticipated to be available to support an NDA submission in the first half of 2025.